Skip to main content

 Additional Use Cases for Callback History

 • Post-incident recovery: After downtime, retrieve missed callbacks and replay them to backfill data.
+You can also use GET /runs/{run_uid}/inputs to recover all input-level data including errors that aren’t available in the outputs endpoint.

 • Audit & compliance: Keep a complete log of all callbacks sent and their statuses for troubleshooting or audits.